jiaawennnn/k8s_project/README.md

 Forwarding from 127.0.0.1:5432 -> 5432
 Forwarding from [::1]:5432 -> 5432
 ```
-**Note: This terminal must be running in the background for the database connection to work.**
+**Note: This terminal must be running in the background for the database connection to work!**

 ## Step 5: For database connection (Only on first run)